 Probate and Trust Administration

-Probate is required in California for estates valued at more the $150,000 (unless you have done appropriate estate planning to avoid probate).
-The probate process allows the court to verify the validity of your Will, determine what liabilities must be paid from your estate, settles any claims against the estate, provides for the sale of property, and distributes the remainder of your estate to your heirs-at-law (if you have no Will) or to your beneficiaries (if you do have a Will).
+Probate is required in California for estates valued at more the $150,000.
+The probate process allows the court to verify the validity of the Will (if there was one), determine what liabilities must be paid from your estate, settle any claims against the estate, provide for the sale of property, and distributes th remainder of the estate to your heirs-at-law (if you have no Will) or to your named beneficiaries (if you do have a Will).
 This process can take from seven to eighteen months or longer in California and it is very labor intensive.
 As the Attorney’s and administrator’s fees are governed by state law, the cost can be significant and will be paid before any other expenses or distribution can be made.
-The process can be ab difficult process for a family following the death of a loved one.
+The process can be a difficult process for a family following the death of a loved one.

-To learn more about how to deal with a probate situation or to administer a trust after the death of a loved one, or to schedule a consultation to discuss creating a trust or reviewing other options available to plan and estate, contact me at 707.263.5759.
+To learn more about dealing with a probate situation or to administer a trust after the death of a loved one, or to schedule a consultation to discuss creating a trust or reviewing other options available to plan and estate, contact me at 707.263.5759.